Compensate workers for fighting COVID — ILO

 By Victor Ahiuma-Young

-The report informed that the value of essential work underscores the extent to which economies and societies depend on key workers, and also how they are undervalued.
+The report said the value of essential work underscored the extent to which economies and societies depended on key workers, and also how they were undervalued.

 “Valuing key workers means ensuring that they receive adequate pay and work in good conditions.
 Decent work is an objective for all workers but it is particularly critical for key workers, who provide vital necessities and services both in good times and bad.”